dimitarrusev/dimitarrusev.github.io/src/content/pages/articles.md

 ---
 title: "Articles"
-description: "Articles on front-end engineering."
+description: "Personal insight on designing and developing for the web."
 ---